Undergraduate Admissions 2022-2023 Catalog Year

 Academic AmnestyToggle More Info

 A readmitted undergraduate student who has not been in attendance at FGCU for a period of at least three (3) years may apply to the Academic Standards Committee for academic amnesty.
 Specific details are published under Academic Amnesty in the Records & Registration section of the University Catalog.

 Appealing Admissions DecisionsToggle More Info

 Applicants denied admissions may appeal the decision to the Admissions Appeals Committee by a written request which must including new and compelling information that was not part of the original application.
 The Committee schedules meetings throughout the fall and spring semesters.
 These items must be submitted within 30 days of the denial date.

-All items must be submitted in order to be considered for the admissions review process; moreover, the admissions office will review these documents to determine if an applicant’s file will be reviewed by the admissions appeals committee.
+All items must be submitted in order to be considered for the admissions review process; moreover, Undergraduate Admissions will review these documents to determine if an applicant’s file will be reviewed by the admissions appeals committee.
 If selected for the appeals process, the file will be thoroughly reviewed by the committee.
 Before pursuing this process, applicants should consider retesting (SAT or ACT), new grades, and/or other compelling new information.

 The Committee schedules meetings throughout the fall and spring semesters.
 Notification of the Committee’s decision will be sent in writing within ten days after the Committee has reviewed the appeal.
 The Committee is chaired by the Associate Vice President of Enrollment Management and is comprised of Associate Directors of Admission, and the Assistant Vice President for University Admissions.

 If students are admitted to the University yet denied admission to a limited access program, an appeal should be made to the specific program appeals committee.
 Students may access criteria and details on the specific program website.